 - Fiesta Bird food Mix for Parakeets (4.5 lb bag)

 Petsmart vs Petco Results

 Of the 10 products studied, Petsmart and Petco were tied in that each offered the lower-cost item exactly 50% of the time.
 Truly amazing!

 By doing some simple arithmetic averaging, we see that when Petco is cheaper, the average savings over Petsmart is $8.20.
 However, when Petsmart is cheaper, the average savings is $6.12 over Petco (slightly less).

 While the results were slightly less definitive than I was hoping for, I think we can still draw meaningful conclusions.
 Since Petsmart and Petco featured the lower-priced item exactly half of the time, we can conclude that both are good options.
 Furthermore, if you are going on a general pet-supply-buying trip (planning to purchase multiple items), probably the best strategy is to do a quick Google Maps search and find out which store is closest to you and go there.

 However, if you are in the market for a specific item (especially if it is high-dollar) that you don’t need to buy frequently, the best approach would be to compare prices online between the two stores to decide which to buy from.
-For example, a dog crate or something like flea medicine that you only buy once a year would good candidates for this specific price comparison.
+For example, a dog crate or something that you only buy once a year or more would good candidates for this specific price comparison.

 How about you all?
 Do you shop at Petco or Petsmart?
 Which do you prefer?
 Does store layout play a role in which you prefer?